aciumalina/TSIS-transArc-ChessValidator/README.md

 - **Git**
 - **Docker**

-> All ArDoCo-related tools are executed inside a Docker container.
+> All TransArC-related tools are executed inside a Docker container.

 ---